michaeled/uisleuth/README.md

   <small>Inspecting a ViewModel</small>
 </p>

-# What can you do with this code?

-UI Sleuth could _easily_ be more than a "UI Inspector."
-I can see the .NET library powering best practice analyzers, UI automation engines, remote app viewer services, and more.
-If you want to ditch the electron desktop client, go for it.
-Create a new, custom app that communicates with your app server.

-**my favorite idea**

-Peek at the top-level foldered named "Server."
-It contains a simple implementation for creating a remote tunneling service to join the desktop client and mobile app together.
-I never finished this project, but it was going to allow you to easily connect and inspect a beta testers device, while they're encountering a bug!

-## How can it do that?
+## Overview

+UI Sleuth is composed of two components: the desktop client and the design server.
 The desktop client communicates with your mobile app via WebSockets and a simple JSON protocol.
-Once you understand that, you know that the desktop client and mobile app aren't irrevocably tied together.
+Once you understand that, you know that the desktop client and the mobile app aren't irrevocably tied together.

 The library that you add to your Xamarin.Forms application is a workflow engine.
 It's implemented using a `BlockingCollection` that dispatches incoming messages to listeners, called `Reaction`s.
 Incoming message types are directly associated to a reaction.
 When the corresponding reaction is determined, its instantiated and invoked.
-The implementing reaction can read the incoming message, take an action, and return a response.
+The implementing reaction can read the incoming message, take an action, and return a response to the client.

 Here's an example.
-Below is the code handles the "Take Screenshot Request" from the desktop client.
+The following code responds to a screenshot request from the desktop client.

-### 1) Define the request and response* types
+### 1) Define the request and response types (server code)

 ```
 namespace UISleuth.Messages